 Areas of your brain that are responsible for learning and retaining your memories get stimulated.
 REM sleep is also when you have the most intense dreams.
 The goal is to have consistent REM sleep — another point in favor of wearing a sleep mask to bed.

 We've already shared a few reasons why using a sleep mask is good for you and your slumber - all based on sound scientific evidence.
 But in case those still aren't enough to convince you to give them a try, here are a few more sleep mask benefits to consider.

 Can help prevent dry eyes.
 With the sleep mask's eye cups providing a seal of sorts around the eyes, it prevents moisture from escaping and keeps dust from settling on your lids while you sleep.

 Sleep masks provide you with complete blackout at night.
 Blackout curtains might be too expensive, particularly if you have a lot of windows in your bedroom.
 And sometimes even expensive curtains still don't work, as light can still seep in around the edges.

-Perfect accessory to bring on road trips or travel.
-For the weary traveller who has to go to multiple destinations, or even if you're just visiting friends and family elsewhere, sleep masks can be a lifesaver when it's time to get some shut-eye.
-They're portable, don't require a lot of maintenance, and take up little space in your luggage.
+A sleep mask is ideal for travel.
+For the weary traveler who has to go to multiple destinations, a sleep mask can be a lifesaver when it's time to get some shut-eye.
+It's portable, doesn't require a lot of maintenance, and takes up little space in your luggage.

 No harmful side effects.
-Compared to sleeping aids or over-the-counter pills, sleep masks don't have any lasting harmful effects on your body, as it contains zero chemicals and is only made for external use.
+Compared to sleeping aids or over-the-counter pills, sleep masks don't have any harmful effects on your body.
+It contains zero chemicals and is made for external use.